ludviglundgren/qbittorrent-cli/README.md

 * `--ingore-rules` - Ignore rules set in config
 * `--limit-ul <SPEED>` - Set torrent upload speed limit.
 Unit in bytes/second
 * `--limit-dl <SPEED>` - Set torrent download speed limit.
 Unit in bytes/second

+### Move

+Move torrents from one or multiple categories to some other category.

+By using ATM (Automatic Torrent Mode) and the default behavior of categories mapped to folders this can be used to move from NVME to HDD storage after a `min-seed-time`.

+    qbt move --from categroy1 --to category2 --min-seed-time 45

+Optional flags:
+* `--dry-run` - Run without doing anything
+* `--min-seed-time` - Only move torrents with a minimum active seedtime of X minutes

+Usable with cron as well.
+Run every 15 min.

+    */15 * * * * /usr/bin/qbt move --from nvme --to hdd --min-seed-time 30

 ### Import